jeremytammik/tbc/a/1909_forge_paint_shoot.md

 Thanks ahead of time for any responses!

-I think it has something to do with whether the column is centered under the beam, but I didnt think that would matter, because I'm using `FindReferenceTarget.All` in my ray projection.
+I think it has something to do with whether the column is centred under the beam, but I didn't think that would matter, because I'm using `FindReferenceTarget.All` in my ray projection.

-Example of off center column not attaching:
+Example of off-centre column not attaching:

 <center>
 <img src="img/find_beams_intersecting_column_04.png" alt="Beams intersecting columns" title="Beams intersecting columns" width="600"/> <!-- 2560 -->